The Church is its Members

 MEMBERSHIP CLASS

 The membership class is usually scheduled a couple times throughout the year at 8:45am on Sunday mornings during Field Training.
 It is centered around the vision and mission of our church.
 There will be six sessions covering Church, Worship, Discipleship, Missions, Gospel, and Community.
-These sessions should give you a detailed look into our church and give you an opportunity to ask any questions.
-The membership class is a requirement for membership at The Fields; but you don't have to proceed with the rest of the membership process.
+These sessions offer a detailed look into our church and invite opportunity to ask questions.
+The membership class is a requirement for membership at The Fields, but is open for all who are simply curious about Jeuss and the church.

 HOMEWORK

-During the membership class, you will be responsible for several homework assignments:
+During the membership class, you will be responsible for a few homework assignments:

 Baptism